heogeonho/heogeonho/README.md

   👋 Hi there 👋

-  <br/> I'm currently majoring in industrial and information systems engineering.
+  <br/> I'm majoring in industrial and information systems engineering.
   <br/> I want to be a developer who creates things that benefit everyone.
 </div>